GenerationSoftware/pt-v5-autotasks-monorepo/packages/yieldvault-mintrate/README.md

 # @pooltogether/v5-autotasks-yieldvault-mintrate

-OpenZeppelin Defender autotask to poke the MintRate on each YieldVault for the PoolTogether hyperstructure (v5).
+PoolTogether hyperstructure (v5) OpenZeppelin Defender autotask to touch the MintRate on each YieldVault.

 ## Development